Fertility Treatments

 Fertility Preservation for Social Reasons

-Increasingly people wish to delay starting their families and freeze their eggs, sperms or embryos for use later.
+Increasingly people wish to delay starting their families and freeze their eggs, sperms or embryos for later use.
 People should be aware that no treatment can guarantee success and that this delaying decision may lead to them not having children.
-Eggs and sperms have been frozen for many years now.
+Eggs and sperm have been frozen for many years now.
 The techniques are established, results are known and gold-standard scientific reviews have been carried out.
 We can be confident that the thawed items will produce nearly as good results as if they were fresh.
-This standard of data still does not exist anywhere for egg freezing, as it is a newer and more difficult procedure, and therefore egg freezing is still classified as experimental by most clinics.
-Nevertheless, it is an option that is becoming more and more common and we offer it here at Concept, as well as sperm and embryo freezing.

 Men or women expecting to face a hazardous environment, eg in a military situation or if they may be exposed to radiation or chemicals, may wish to consider their fertility preservation options.